PrettyGoodFreedomTech/nips/dcosl.md

 }
 ```

-**UNFINISHED** Not sure whether the z-tag below should be "*" (in which case it needs name, singular and plural) or not --- is it a subset of wordType rather than specific instance?????
+**UNFINISHED** Not sure whether the z-tag below should include "*" (in which case it needs name, singular and plural) or not --- is it a subset of wordType rather than specific instance?????
 Now add an item to the above list.
 Note that it points to the event above.

 ```json